Uluguru

 The Uluguru Mountains are found within Morogoro Rural District (majority), Mvomero District and Morogoro Municipality – all within Morogoro Region.
 The main Uluguru Mountains is a ridge running approximately north-south and rising to 2,630 m altitude at their highest point.
 The greater Ulugurus area also includes a number of isolated massifs surrounding the main block – Kitulangh’alo, Dindili, Mkumgwe, Mindu and Nguru ya Ndege.
 On the main Uluguru range, 50 villages touch the forest boundary and over 151,000 people are found within the mountain area, often at increasing densities at higher altitudes up to the forest boundary.
 The Uluguru range contains 7 Forest Reserves supporting Eastern Arc forest habitats within Morogoro Rural District (Uluguru North,

 Uluguru South, Kasanga, Mkangala, Mlaliwila, Ngambaula, Tongeni river).
 Eastern Arc forest is also found in 5 outlier mountain block reserves (Mkungwe, Nguru ya Ndege, Dindili, Kitulang'halo, Mindu).
 In total these cover 35,7000 ha.
 Two Village Forest Reserves are also proposed.
 Within Mvomero District an additional 5 Forest Reserves are found on the main Uluguru ridge (Bunduki IV, Bunduki VI, Bunduki VI, Bunduki I-III, Shikurufumi), which cover around 280 ha.
+The vegetation of the Uluguru main ridge and the outlying blocks is extremely variable.
+It ranges from drier lowland coastal forest habitats, to transitional rainforests, to sub-montane, montane and upper montane forest types.
+It also includes an area of afromontane grasslands on the Lukwangule plateau.
+All these habitats are rich in endemic species and are all of high conservation priority.

 Biodiversity